Pine Meadow Ranch Cabin

 High Performance Minimal Housing at 8,000' Elevation

-Set within the eclectic Pine Meadow Ranch subdivision, this project began with a client’s request to evaluate the buildability of a 2-acre parcel they had fallen in love with.
-Atelier Jörg Rügemer was tasked with analyzing the site's potential, which presented several unique challenges—including an average slope of 35%, the need for a septic system, and limited road access.
+Located within the eclectic Pine Meadow Ranch subdivision, this project began with a feasibility assessment for a 2-acre parcel the client was considering for purchase.
+Atelier Jörg Rügemer was commissioned to evaluate the site’s buildability, which presented several challenges, including an average slope of 35 percent, limited road access, and the requirement for an on-site septic system.

-Through a comprehensive feasibility study, we successfully addressed all critical factors, providing the client with the confidence to proceed with the land purchase.
-The design brief called for a compact residence comprising a 1,000 sq. ft. garage and an approximately 1,500 sq. ft., two-bedroom living unit above—emphasizing energy efficiency and thoughtful integration with the site.
+A comprehensive feasibility study addressed these constraints and confirmed the site’s development potential, giving the client the confidence to proceed with the acquisition.
+The design brief called for a compact residence consisting of a 1,000-square-foot garage with an approximately 1,500-square-foot, two-bedroom living unit above, with a strong emphasis on energy efficiency and sensitive site integration.

-The parcel offers sweeping views of the Uinta Mountains to the east and excellent opportunities for passive solar gain from the south and southeast.
-However, the steep terrain makes driveway access a key design consideration.
-Before moving into permitting and construction, the project had undergone a Low-Impact Permit review as required by local regulations.
-It is now close to finalization.
+The parcel offers expansive views of the Uinta Mountains to the east and favorable southern and southeastern exposure for passive solar gain.
+However, the steep terrain made driveway access a primary design driver.
+Before permitting and construction, the project underwent a required Low-Impact Permit review and is now nearing finalization.

-As part of the overall design strategy, the building is carefully aligned with the site's natural conditions—minimizing environmental impact while maximizing passive solar potential and preserving key view corridors.
-The design responds holistically to the land, harmonizing with both the programmatic requirements and the client’s vision.
+The building is carefully aligned with the site’s natural conditions to minimize environmental impact while preserving key view corridors and maximizing passive solar opportunities where feasible.
+The design responds holistically to the land, balancing programmatic needs with the client’s vision and the realities of the terrain.

 Project Blackboard: